Charles R. Train (admiral)

 Charles Russell Train (September 19, 1879 – December 8, 1967) was rear admiral of the United States Navy.
 He served as President Herbert Hoover's naval aide from 1929 to 1932.
 He was a recipient of the Navy Cross, Order of Saints Maurice and Lazarus and the War Cross of Military Valor.

 Early life

-Charles Russell Train was born on September 19, 1879, in Annapolis, Maryland to Grace (née Tomlinson) and Rear Admiral Charles J. Train.
-His grandfather was Charles R. Train, a U.S. Representative from Massachusetts.
+Train was born on September 19, 1879, in Annapolis, Maryland, to Grace (née Tomlinson) and Rear Admiral Charles J. Train.
+His grandfather was Charles R. Train, a U.S. representative from Massachusetts.
 Train grew up in Washington, D.C.
 He was appointed to the United States Naval Academy by James W. Wadsworth.
 While in college, he was a boxer and graduated in 1900.